renatols-jf/spboot-chassi/README.md

   that is being validated throws an exception.
 If this configuration is true, the validation will not happen, and an exception will be thrown.
 If this configuration is false, the validation will not happen, but it will be ignored, and if no other validation fails, the `Validatable` would be deemed valid.
 - `context.forbid-unauthorized-creation`: Boolean, defatuls to `true`. `Context.initialize` can't be called anywhere to create a `Context`.
 Allowing the `Context` creation is error-prone and, in almost all cases, not needed.
 If this configuration is true, unless the class in which `Context.initialize` is being called is annotated with `@ContextCreator`, an exception will be thrown.
 - `context.allow-correlation-id-update`: Boolean, defaults to `true`.
 Governs whether a `correlationId` can be updated after the context has been initialized.
 - `metrics.request.duration.histogram-range`: Integer list, defaults to `[200, 500, 1000, 2000, 5000, 10000]`.
   Govern the default `Histogram` buckets for request duration in milliseconds.
 - `metrics.request.duration.export-by-type`: Boolean, defaults to `true`.
 Governs whether `Histogram` metrics for request duration will be tagged with timer types.
 - `metrics.health-window-duration-minutes`: Integer, defaults to 5.
 Governs the maximum age of requests to be used in health calculations.
 - `metrics.health-value-type`: String, defaults to `lowest`.
 The type of health calculation used to export the overral application health.
 Either `lowest`, to use the lowest operation health as the application heatlh, or `average`, to calculate the average of the health of the operations.
+- `instrumentation.tracing.enabled`: Boolean, defaults to `false`.
+Determines if (distributed) tracing is enabled or not.
+If disabled, no tracing information will be recorded or created.
+Trace headers won't be created.
+- `instrumentation.tracing.strategy`: String, defaults to `ALWAYS_SAMPLE`.
+Determine the sampling strategy for tracing information.
+If tracing is disabled, this configuration has no effect.
+Can be one of:
+  - `ALWAYS_SAMPLE`: records every request.
+  - `NEVER_SAMPLE`: records no request.
+Note that this is not the same as having the tracing disabled.
+This will still generate traceparent header for propagation.
+  - `RATIO_BASED_SAMPLE`: partially records the sampling information based on `instrumentation.tracing.ratio` configuration.
+  - `PARENT_BASED_OR_ALWAYS_SAMPLE`: use the traceparent header information from the upstream service to determine if the request is to be recorded.
+If not available, defaults to `ALWAYS_SAMPLE`.
+  - `PARENT_BASED_OR_NEVER_SAMPLE`: use the traceparent header information from the upstream service to determine if the request is to be recorded.
+If not available, defaults to `NEVER_SAMPLE`.
+  - `PARENT_BASED_OR_RATIO_BASED_SAMPLE`: use the traceparent header information from the upstream service to determine if the request is to be recorded.
+If not available, defaults to `RATIO_BASED_SAMPLE`.
+- `instrumentation.tracing.ratio`: Double, defaults to 0.1.
+Determines the percentage of requests which should be recorded, in which 0 means none and 1 means all.
+- `instrumentation.tracing.auto-propagation-enable`: Boolean, defaults to `true`.
+Determines if `ApiCall` requests will automatically propagate the traceparent header. `ApiCall` supports an override for request by request configuration.
+- `instrumentation.tracing.add-custom-prefix`: Boolean, defaults to `true`.
+Indicates whether the `custom.` preffix will be added to span attributes added via `SpanAttribute` or `SpanAttributeParamenter`.
+- `instrumentation.tracing.zipkin-url`: String, no default.
+Stores the zipkin url to which the traces will be sent.

 ## Labels
 Labels are a means to change default labels, names, or captions for the framework.
 For that, you need to create a file called `chassis-labels.yaml` under the default resources folder.
 Just add the data that you wish to override.